 Soil requirements for growing peas

-Growing peas in full sun or shade
+Do peas grow in full sun or in shade?

 Peas need full sun for best performance.
 Less than six hours of direct sunlight will cause low and slow production.